 Check out the UAF Extension Service recommended varieties for a decent initial list of peppers that grow well in the subarctic.

 We’ve had great success with outdoor grown early varieties of jalapenos.
 These are usually our most prolific plants, sometimes providing a dozen or more peppers from each plant.
 These can even continue to put on peppers if you harvest them mid-summer.

 With peppers that require some maturity to be right, it can often take some finessing to get them to full maturity.
 We will discuss some of the techniques we use further in this post.
 These techniques allow us to grow any kind of pepper to full maturity.

 A greenhouse provides the northern gardener the “right tool for the job” when it comes to growing peppers to full maturity.
 Even then, growing some of the more obscure hot peppers in the subarctic is not exactly a straight forward, sure fire proposition.

 Forget About Growing Bell Peppers

 At least here in the subarctic, you most likely won’t be growing full size bell peppers very successfully outdoors.
 At lower latitudes, you can be more successful, but not in the extreme north.

-We have tried several different varieties of bell peppers, even the most early varieties, and the poor yields just make them not worth growing.
+We have tried several different varieties of bell peppers outdoors, even the most early varieties, and the poor yields just make them not worth growing.